Freedom of Information (FOIA)

 • Any verbal request will be documented by the Agency on the Agency’s FOIA Request Form.

 • No specific form to submit a written request is required.
-However, a FOIA Request Form and other FOIA-related forms are available for your use and convenience on the Agency’s website at www.nemcmh.org, and at the Agency’s main office located at 400 Johnson Street in Alpena, Michigan.
+However, a FOIA Request Form and other FOIA-related forms are available on this website and at the Agency’s main office located at 400 Johnson Street in Alpena, Michigan.

 • Requests may be faxed to 989-354-5898.
 To ensure a prompt response, faxed requests should contain the term “FOIA” or “FOIA Request” on the first/cover page.

-• Requests may be email to FOIA@nemcmh.org.
+• Requests may be emailed to FOIA@nemcmh.org.
 To ensure a prompt response, email request should contain the term “FOIA” or “FOIA Request” in the subject line.

 What kind of response can I expect to my request?

-• Within five (5) business days after receiving a FOIA request the Agency will issue a response.
+• The Agency will issue a response within 5 business days after receiving a FOIA request.
 If a request is received by fax or email, the request is deemed to have been received on the following business day.
 The Agency will respond to your request in one of the following methods:

 • Grant the request,